jefftoler2/projects/README.md

-# a collection of Machine Learning code in Python
+# The attached files are saved in a jupyter notebook format (ipynb)